 Miele Canisters meets all my standards I talked about above, keeping me and my customers satisfied.
 To sum up, Mieles:

 - Are pricier up front, but protect you and your loved ones from toxic dust and allergens.
-A healthy house cleaning service delivers no less.

 - Spew the least dust.
 All models come with filtering bags and pre-motor filters.
 True HEPA filters are included or optional.
 And several models are sealed with a rubber gasket to keep dust from leaking.